tompy017/portfolio-viewer/README.md

 ## Overview

 This Spring Boot application helps you manage your investment portfolio effectively.
-This is the result of my incursion to Springboot
+This is the result of my incursion to Spring Boot framework.

 **Key Features:**